-A group of scientists representing several countries (including ICDP member countries and/ or countries in membership negotiation) intending to submit a full proposal for scientific drilling to ICDP should first submit a workshop proposal.
+A workshop proposal serves to acquire funding from ICDP to hold a workshop with an international science team that covers different fields of expertise to prepare a full proposal.
+An international workshop with open seats for interested scientists of different career levels is a prerequisite to submit a full proposal for scientific drilling to ICDP.
 The goal of an ICDP-funded workshop is to fully review the scientific motivation behind a project (including why drilling is necessary), develop a preliminary drilling and experimental plan, discuss and compile site surveys, and form an international cooperative science team, eventually leading to the preparation of a full ICDP drilling proposal.
+The submission of a preliminary proposal and its positive evaluation by the SAG is a prerequisite for submission of a workshop proposal.

-A Workshop Proposal should contain:
+A workshop proposal should contain:

-- 1. Current ICDP proposal cover sheet - 2.
+- 1. Current ICDP proposal cover sheet\ - 2.
 Proposal text of max.
 15 pages (A4 or letter size, 11-point font, 2.5 cm margins) containing the information listed below - 3.
-List of references - 4.
-Standard 2-page curriculum vitae of all PIs listed in the cover sheet (see template) - 5.
+List of references - Standard 2-page curriculum vitae of all principal investigators (max.
+4) and co-investigators (max.
+10) listed in the cover sheet (see template) - 5.
 If this is a revised proposal, a clear response to previous SAG comments should be included as a cover letter and revisions need to be incorporated into the text and not just as appendices.
 It is important that ALL SAG points are properly addressed.

-Note, all Principal Investigators (max.
+\Note, all Principal Investigators (max.
 4) and Co-Investigators (max.
 10) listed in the cover sheet will be cited in the order listed.